zenbitETH/startupchain/docs/general/dashboard-auth-ens-plan.md

 ---

 ## 3. Linear-style Backlog

+### Step-by-step rollout
+1. **Step 1 – Privy auth foundation**: Deliver Epic A so server actions + dashboard shell can trust Privy sessions (includes server-side Privy integration from section 2).
+2. **Step 2 – ENS wizard contract writes**: Tackle Epic B once Step 1 is green; wizard depends on the authenticated server actions.
+3. **Step 3 – Dashboard UX + ENS embed**: Ship Epic C immediately after wizard work so new registrations surface in-app.
+4. **Step 4 – Data strategy & performance**: Fold in Epic D items (caching, future DB hooks) after dashboard basics land.
+5. **Step 5 – Testing/tooling sweep**: Lock Epic E deliverables as soon as each prior step stabilizes so we exit with coverage.

+Use the epics below as the task bank for each step; we can check them off sequentially instead of juggling everything at once.

 > **gertsio** *(11/11/25 11:01pm)* — Part 3 after sections 1 and 2 are complete.
 >